Quick Summary

 Data Protection Laws

-It isn’t a coincidence that many offshore jurisdictions with the strongest privacy laws also tend to have strong data protection laws.
+It is not a coincidence that many offshore jurisdictions with the strongest privacy laws also tend to have strong data protection laws.
 Belize’s Data Protection Act of 2021, which protects individuals’ personal data, is a great example.
 It helps make the country a more enticing choice for those wishing to open an offshore trust in a jurisdiction that has taken adequate privacy measures.

 Bank Secrecy Laws

 Bank secrecy laws have also played a big part in strengthening the privacy laws in many countries that offer them to those who set up offshore trusts.
-Although Switzerland’s bank secrecy laws aren’t as bulletproof as they once were, the country remains a leading choice for those opening offshore trusts because of the reputation it has earned for maintaining strict confidentiality during Swiss banking transactions.
+Although Switzerland’s bank secrecy laws are not as bulletproof as they once were, the country remains a leading choice for those opening offshore trusts because of the reputation it has earned for maintaining strict confidentiality during Swiss banking transactions.

 Corporate Anonymity and Confidentiality